johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_1.md

       df['run_time_min'] = df['run_time'].map(to_minutes)
       df = df.drop(columns=['run_time'])
       ```
 - **`budget`** was a string that needed to be cast to an integer.
-It had non numeric characters such as `$` and `,` that needed to be removed, and it also has some entries that were prefixed with the acronym for another currency.
-These entries needed to be evaluated and removed, regex was used to complete this task by generateing a boolean mask that was applied to the data.
+It contained non numeric characters such as `$` and `,` that needed to be removed, and it also had some entries that were prefixed with an acronym for a foreign currency.
+These entries needed to be evaluated and removed, regex was used to complete this task by generating a boolean mask that was applied to the data.
   - Before:`"$15,151,744"`
   - After: `15151744`
       ```javascript